 5. Analyze the information immediately

-Once an interviewer gets an answer, it is better if he analyzes it immediately with the set criteria and note it down.
+Once an interviewer gets an answer, it is better if he analyzes it immediately with the set criteria and notes it down.
 It is because his evaluation is more efficient in fresh memory.

 6. Give written tests

 Written tests help the interviewer in collecting and comparing the answers of several candidates at once.
 It helps in distinguishing candidates from one another and make a better decision.

 Points to be considered for a Good Interview